 What Happens When A Claim Has Been Denied?

-The attorneys at Domer Law wrote the book on Wisconsin workers’ compensation law.
+The attorneys at Domer Law, S.C., wrote the book on Wisconsin workers’ compensation law.
 They have over 80 years of combined experience in the workers’ compensation claims and hearing process.
 We have built a strong record of success in these claims and are dedicated to helping clients get the benefits they need.

 At Domer Law, our job is to force the insurance carrier to pay the benefits that are due – nothing more and nothing less.
-If your claim has been denied, give us a call and we will try to help.
+If your claim has been denied, we will try to help.
 Send us an email or call our Waukesha number at 262-333-1938, or call our Milwaukee office at 414-279-2647 to schedule your free initial consultation.
 In all cases, we do not recover attorneys’ fees unless you recover wage benefits.